lockss/lockss-rtd-portal/docs/migration/introduction.rst

 Chapters
 ========

-This guide is organized in consecutive chapters (:numref:`Chapter %s <Upgrading LOCKSS 1.x>` through :numref:`Chapter %s <Reconfiguring LOCKSS 2.x for Normal Operation>`) representing the steps of the migration:
+This guide is organized in consecutive chapters (:numref:`Chapter %s <Upgrading LOCKSS 1.x>` through :numref:`Chapter %s <Decommissioning LOCKSS 1.x>`) representing the steps of the migration:

 .. image:: laaws-migration-steps-start.png
    :align: center
-   :alt: A diagram of seven consecutive arrow-shaped boxes, representing from left to right the steps of the migration workflow from LOCKSS 1.x to LOCKSS 2.x.
-The seven boxes are successively labeled "Upgrading LOCKSS 1.x", "Preparing the LOCKSS 2.x Host", "Installing LOCKSS 2.x", "Configuring LOCKSS 2.x for Migration", "Configuring LOCKSS 1.x for Migration", "Running the Migrator" and "Reconfiguring LOCKSS 2.x for Normal Operation".
+   :alt: A diagram of eight consecutive arrow-shaped boxes, representing from left to right the steps of the migration workflow from LOCKSS 1.x to LOCKSS 2.x.
+The eight boxes are successively labeled "Upgrading LOCKSS 1.x", "Preparing the LOCKSS 2.x Host", "Installing LOCKSS 2.x", "Configuring LOCKSS 2.x for Migration", "Configuring LOCKSS 1.x for Migration", "Running the Migrator", "Reconfiguring LOCKSS 2.x for Normal Operation", and "Decommissioning LOCKSS 1.x".

 followed by some appendices.